 Oculus Rift has for a long time been creating an enviable reputation for the way in which their headsets are able to create stunning three-dimensional virtual worlds that the user can explore with near-zero latency issues.

 Despite such developments having a range of possible applications in the realm of education and communication, it’s gaming that is first in line to enjoy the benefits of these technologies.

 Already we’ve had the likes of Elite: Dangerous showing how much fun can be gained in flying a spaceship through a virtual cosmos, and a hugely popular Minecraft game is already reportedly in development for release this spring.

 The fact that two such diverse titles can find a home in VR has caused many to speculate as to what other virtual reality gaming possibilities could be.
-Seeing as baccarat is enjoying something of a resurgence in many casinos, the likes of Mr. Smith Casino could adapt their VIP baccarat game so that players could get some special treatment in the game thanks to a virtual reality twist that will make the impressive winnings all the more realistic.
+Seeing as baccarat is enjoying something of a resurgence in many casinos, the likes of Red8s offer promotions for live baccarat games so that players could get some special treatment in the game thanks to a virtual reality twist that will make the impressive winnings all the more realistic.

 And even beyond such authentic simulations of real-life table games, the possibilities of virtual reality gaming look to get a real boost with the news that the hugely-anticipated PlayStation VR device will enter the market at a cut price so that the new technology can truly become a consumer friendly product.

 Already there are many other brands such as HTC, Microsoft and even Nintendo all keen to enter the VR race, but until basic issues of how to overcome rumors of motion-sickness are achieved, it’s still too early too see how virtual reality will fit into our daily gaming lives.

 However, with the public showing no signs of losing their thirst for evermore immersive sci-fi games and VIP baccarat competitions, it seems that 2016 has the potential to be a breakthrough year for virtual reality entertainment.